proudmonkey/AutoWrapper/README.md

 # AutoWrapper  [![Nuget](https://img.shields.io/nuget/v/AutoWrapper.Core?color=blue)](https://www.nuget.org/packages/AutoWrapper.Core) [![Nuget downloads](https://img.shields.io/nuget/dt/AutoWrapper.Core?color=green)](https://www.nuget.org/packages/AutoWrapper.Core)

 The `AutoWrapper` is a global exception handler and response wrapper for ASP.NET Core APIs.
 It uses a `middleware` to intercept incoming HTTP requests and automatically wraps the responses for you by providing a consistent response format for both successful and error results.
 The goal is to let you focus on your business specific requirements and let the wrapper handles the `HTTP` response.
-This saves you time from developing your APIs while enforcing standards for your `HTTP` responses.
+This saves you time from developing your APIs while enforcing own standards for your `HTTP` responses.

 `AutoWrapper` is a project fork based from [VMD.RESTApiResponseWrapper.Core](https://github.com/proudmonkey/RESTApiResponseWrapper.Core) which is designed to support .NET Core 3.x and above.
 The implementation of this package was refactored to provide a more convenient way to use the middleware with added flexibility.